 The Government Performance and Results Modernization Act of 2010 identifies major management challenges as programs or management functions that are vulnerable to waste, fraud, abuse, and mismanagement, and where a failure to perform well could seriously affect the ability of the agency to achieve its mission objectives.
 Each challenge area is related to the agency's mission and reflects both continuing vulnerabilities and emerging issues.
 The FEC OIG identified the top management and performance challenges facing the Commission as the following:

-- · Growth of election spending
+- · Human capital management

-- Identifying and regulating unlawful foreign contributions
+- Growth of election contributions

-- · Continuity of operations
+- Budge

-- Human capital management
+- · Identifying and regulating unlawful foreign contributions

 - Cybersecurity

 How did we identify these challenges?